MetafocusAS/form-controls/README.md

 ## Examples of how to customize CSS
-### How to change the color of a border that is in focus
+### How to change the color of a border that is focused
 Change the color on border (checkboxes/radio buttons):
 ```css
 .focused {